hanzhi227/Capstone3/README.md

 ### Conclusion

 The results are quite satisfactory.
 My goal of creating a fun, interactive web app was a huge success.
 The model actually correctly classified Lightning McQueen and the Tesla Cyber Truck.
 The Lancia's door is the front windshield so even I am uncertain of what type of car it is, but it sure does look like it can be a coupe!

+If you want to see it process videos, please check out my [presentation video](https://youtu.be/Oq1uYh349Pc).